In-ear monitor: Balanced armature

 Originally invented for hearing aids, balanced armature drivers are nowadays used extensively in modern in-ear monitors.

-In-ear monitors can function with as little as one armature driver but some of the top models of in-ear monitors can carry as many as 18 balanced armature drivers for faster response, higher dynamic range, and more detailed sound.
+In-ear monitors can function with as few as one balanced armature driver, but some of the top models of in-ear monitors can carry as many as 18 balanced armature drivers for faster response, higher dynamic range, and more detailed sound.
 Notable examples include the Ultimate Ears Pro UE LIVE (6 balanced armature drivers and 2 dynamic drivers), JH Audio's Layla (12 balanced armature drivers), Noble Audio's K10U (10 balanced armature drivers), and 64 Audio's A18t (18 balanced armature drivers).

 Dynamic

 The dynamic driver contains a diaphragm with a voice coil attached to it.
-When an electric current passes through, the voice coil vibrates between the two permanent magnets resulting in the diaphragm moving and producing sound.
+When an electric current passes through, the voice coil vibrates between the two permanent magnets, resulting in the diaphragm moving and producing sound.
 Adherents of the dynamic driver cite better bass response.

 Planar Magnetic

-Planar magnetic drivers consists of a thin membrane-like diaphragm lined with a conductive material sandwiched between two permanent magnets.
-Similar to dynamic drivers, electric current is passed through the magnets causing the diaphragm to produce sound.
+Planar magnetic drivers consist of a thin membrane-like diaphragm lined with a conductive material sandwiched between two permanent magnets.
+Similar to dynamic drivers, electric current is passed through the magnets, causing the diaphragm to produce sound.
 The large diaphragm allows for high clarity and detail across a wide frequency range with low distortion.
-Despite early IEMs exhibiting common weaknesses of planer magnetic drivers such as its size and high price, innovations in planar magnetic drivers now allow for newer IEMs that are both smaller and more affordable.
+Despite early IEMs exhibiting common weaknesses of planar magnetic drivers, such as their size and high price, innovations in planar magnetic drivers now allow for newer IEMs that are both smaller and more affordable.

 Electrostatic

-Electrostatic drivers consists of a thin diaphragm between two metal plates (stators) and contains no moving parts.
+Electrostatic drivers consist of a thin diaphragm between two metal plates (stators) and contain no moving parts.
 Sound is emitted as the alternating flow of static electricity vibrates the suspended diaphragm.
 Electrostatic in-ear monitors are rare as they are more expensive to manufacture and require a signal amplifier to function.
 Examples include the STAX SR-003MK2, Shure KSE1200 and KSE1500.

 Electret

-Functioning identically to electrostatic drivers, electret drivers are permanently charged eliminating the need for an external amplifier.
+Functioning identically to electrostatic drivers, electret drivers are permanently charged, eliminating the need for an external amplifier.
 Electret drivers are commonly used as tweeters paired with other driver types as hybrid IEMs.

 Hybrid

-Hybrid in-ear monitors utilizes a combination of different driver types.
+Hybrid in-ear monitors utilize a combination of different driver types.
 Common hybrids are made up of at least one balanced armature and dynamic drivers.
-This setup enables each driver to operate at their optimal audio frequency range (dynamic drivers for bass response and balanced armature drivers for middle and high frequencies).
+This setup enables each driver to operate at its optimal audio frequency range (dynamic drivers for bass response and balanced armature drivers for middle and high frequencies).